 The dual-port venting system will take away a little from the overall seal so it is not custom BA tight but pretty good.
 The single-bore silicone tips seal the least at 26dB, with 29dB for the dual flange and up to 31dB for the foams.

 The foams will give you the best in terms of isolation from background noises but the dual flanges scored pretty well for me also and I found them a little more comfortable in the long run.
 The only issue I have with the dual flange tips is that the seal could get broken a little easier than foams if I twisted the housing a little in my ear.

 For those that want to try their own tips, the Periodic Audio IEM range will work with Comply T400 and T500 sizes as well as SpinFit CP100 sizing.
 Symbio W hybrid tips will also work quite nicely.

 Accessories & Packaging

-Inside you get the exact same accessories and carry case which is reminiscent of one of those old style Copenhagen snuff boxes from yonder years.
-Its tight, compact and will just about fits in the tips and IEMs but it will fit very nicely into a jacket pocket.
+Inside you get the exact same accessories and carry case which is reminiscent of one of those old-style Copenhagen snuff boxes from yonder years.
+It’s tight, compact, and will just about fit in the tips and IEMs but it will fit very nicely into a jacket pocket.

 Click On Page 2 below for Sound Impressions & Comparisons